Jesper Horsted: Chicago Bears

+2019

 Horsted signed with the Chicago Bears as an undrafted free agent on May 13, 2019.
-He was cut at the end of training camp, but was re-signed to the Bears' practice squad on September 1, 2019.
+He was cut at the end of training camp, but was re-signed to the Bears' practice squad on September 1.
 Horsted was promoted to the Bears active roster on November 20.
 He made his NFL debut on November 24 against the New York Giants, catching one pass for four yards.
 Four days later against the Detroit Lions, he was named starting tight end as injuries plagued his teammates.
-In the third quarter, he scored his first NFL touchdown on an 18-yard reception from quarterback Mitchell Trubisky; the score tied the game at 17 apiece, and the Bears went on to win 24–20.
-Horsted finished his rookie season with eight receptions for 87 yards and a touchdown in six games played.
+In the third quarter, he scored his first NFL touchdown on an 18-yard reception from quarterback Mitchell Trubisky; the score tied the game at 17-all, and the Bears went on to win 24–20.
+Horsted finished his rookie season with eight receptions for 87 yards and a touchdown in six games played with one start.

+2020

 Horsted was among the final roster cuts on September 5, 2020, and was placed on the practice squad a day later.
-On January 11, 2021, Horsted signed a reserve/futures contract with the Bears, and spent season on the Bears' practice squad.
+On January 11, 2021, Horsted signed a reserve/futures contract with the Bears, after spending the 2020 season on the Bears' practice squad.